While You're Abroad

 If you are living with a family, your relationship will typically start off as one between boarder and landlord/landlady.
 It will be up to both of you to create something more than the initial, formal relationship.
 It may take time to adjust to the customs and habits of the family and to develop a warm relationship.
 Be patient: it does happen, but it takes time and flexibility.

 Be prepared to undergo some adjustment during your stay.
 After the initial excitement of being in a new place wears off, you may feel lonely, depressed, or homesick.
 For most, these feelings of homesickness fade as you get used to your new environment.
 But if you continue to feel depressed, it’s important to reach out to a friend, family member, or counselor for help.
+For information on a counselor, visit the University Counceling Center website.

 The "What's Up With Culture?" website was created by Dr. Bruce LaBrack, an anthropologist at the University of the Pacific in California.
 It is specifically designed for students traveling abroad.
 It is a thorough, informative, engaging, and interactive presentation about crossing cultural boundaries.